 FANA has found families for over 9,000 children through this process, so we know the host-to-adopt program is a successful way to connect families and older children while giving each child a voice in the adoption process.

-We are seeking host-to-adopt families for next summer!
+We are seeking host-to-adopt families for this fall!

 Documents That Generally Serve as Evidence of U.S. Citizenship for an Adopted Child